 JBF Scotland, Quetta

-SPANA has been supporting JBF Scotland since 2016 in providing free veterinary care and owner education in Quetta to overcome animal dehydration, malnourishment and overworking.
+SPANA has been supporting JBF Scotland since 2016 in providing free veterinary care and owner education in Quetta to overcome issues such as animal dehydration, malnourishment and overworking.

 CCA-SL is developing a better understanding of the needs of working animals while promoting compassion and empathy among children in schools and in local communities.